jamespotz/tap-apparel-magic/README.md

 The `token` is your ApparellMagic shop token.

-The `start date` will determine how far back in your order history the tap will go
+The `start date` will determine how far back in your resource history the tap will go
 - this is only relevant for the initial run, progress afterwards will be bookmarked

 3. Run the Tap in Discovery mode